-- The Business is separate from you the Owner, and the basic bookkeeping records the transactions of the business.
+- The Business is separate from you the Owner, and therefore bookkeeping and basic accounting records the transactions of the business.

-- Each transaction is entered twice, once as a debit and then an equal amount as a credit.
-The accounting records should always balance.
+- Each transaction has two sides, one is a debit and the other is a credit for the same amount.
+Consequently the accounting records should always balance.

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.